-This annual report on Form 10-K for the year ended December 31, 2019, or this Annual Report on Form 10-K, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve risks and uncertainties, principally in the sections entitled "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-All statements other than statements of historical fact contained in this Annual Report on Form 10-K, including statements regarding future events, our future financial performance, business strategy and plans and objectives of management for future operations, are forward-looking statements.
-We have attempted to identify forward-looking statements by terminology including "anticipates," "approach," "believes," "can," "contemplate," "continue," "look forward," "ongoing," "could," "estimates," "expects," "intends," "may," "appears," "suggests," "future," "likely," "goal," "plans," "potential," "projects," "predicts," "seek," "should," "target," "would" or "will" and other similar words or expressions or the negative of these terms or other comparable terminology.
-Although we do not make forwardlooking statements unless we believe we have a reasonable basis for doing so, we caution you that these statements are based on our projections of the future thare subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
-The description of our Business set forth in Item 1, the Risk Factors set forth in Item 1A and our Management's Discussion and Analysis of Financial Condition and Results of Operations set forth in Item 7 as well as other sections in this report, discuss some of the factors that could contribute to these differences.
-These for
+This annual report on Form 10-K for the year ended December 31, 2020, or this Annual Report on Form 10-K, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve risks and uncertainties, principally in the sections entitled "Business," "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+All statements other than statements of historical fact contained in this Annual Report on Form 10-K, including statements regarding future events, our future financial performance, expectations for growth and revenues, anticipated timing and amounts of milestone and other payments under collaboration agreements, business strategy and plans, objectives of management for future operations, timing and outcome of legal and other proceedings and our ability to finance our operations are forwardlooking statements.
+We have attempted to identify forward-looking statements by terminology including "anticipates," "future," "believes," "contemplate," "continue," "look forward," "ongoing," "could," "estimates," "expects," "intends," "may," "appears," "suggests," "future," "likely," "goal," "plans," "potential," "possibly," "projects," "predicts," "seek," "should," "target," "would" or "will" and other similar words or expressions or the negative of these terms or other comparable terminology.
+Although we do not make forward-looking statements unless we believe we have a reasonable basis for doing so, we cannot guarantee their accuracy.
+These statements are only predictions and involve known and unknown risks and uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements, to differ materially.
+The description of our Business set forth in Item 1, the Risk Factors set forth in I

-- the accuracy of our estimates regarding expenses, future revenues, uses of cash, capital requirements and the need for additional financing; - the initiation, cost, timing, progress and results of our development activities, preclinical studies and clinical trials; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions, and/or limitations; - our plans to research, develop and commercialize our current and future product candidates and Anticalin platform; - our collaborators' election to pursue or continue research, development and commercialization activities; - our ability to obtain future reimbursement and/or milestone payments from our collaborators; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing drugs that are or may become available; - regulatory developments in the United States and other countries; - the performance of our third-party suppliers and manufacturers and our ability to obtain alternative sources of raw materials; - our ability to obtain additional financing; - our use of the proceeds from our securities offerings; - any restrictions on our ability to use our net operating loss carryforwards; and - our ability to attract and retain key personnel.
+- the accuracy of our estimates regarding expenses, future revenues, uses of cash, capital requirements and the need for additional financing; - the initiation, cost, timing, progress and results of our development activities, preclinical studies and clinical trials; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions, and/or limitations; - our plans to research, develop and commercialize our current and future product candidates and Anticalin platform; - our collaborators' election to pursue or continue research, development and commercialization activities; - our ability to obtain future reimbursement and/or milestone payments from our collaborators; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing drugs that are or may become available; - regulatory developments in the United States and other countries; - the performance of our third-party suppliers and manufacturers and our ability to obtain alternative sources of raw materials; - our ability to obtain additional financing; - our use of the proceeds from our securities offerings; - any restrictions on our ability to use our net operating loss carryforwards; and

+• our ability to attract and retain key personnel.